thenewdarling/CurseOfStrahd/README.md

 ## Notes

 - Session recaps predating 2022-06-01 have no historical version control, but have had minor changes in the past.
-- Session recaps also are missing spoiler warnings.
+- Session recaps also are missing spoiler warnings they may have had on Discord.